-The Carruth Center for Psychological and Psychiatric Services (CCPPS) doctoral internship program in health service psychology aims to provide interns with the capstone practitioner experience at the doctoral level and prepare them for future practice as generalists in health service psychology.
+The Carruth Center for Psychological and Psychiatric Services (CCPPS) doctoral internship program in health service psychology aims to provide interns with the capstone practitioner experience at the doctoral level and prepare them for future practice as generalists in a University Counseling Center setting.
 The training program itself can be characterized as warm and professionally informal.
 Training activities are designed to be developmentally appropriate, closely supervised, sequential, and experiential.

 CCPPS has historically placed a great value in its doctoral internship program.
 Psychology interns are considered the lifeblood of the center––they help staff keep current and energized.
 We understand the work at a counseling center can be quite demanding at times, and that can be particularly so for interns.
 Because of this, CCPPS staff members strive to model self-care and work-life balance, and we encourage interns do so as well.